MarkusMaal/BlueScreenSimulatorPlus/README.md

-# BlueScreenSimulatorPlus (experimental branch)
+# BlueScreenSimulatorPlus (master branch)
 Open source code for BSSP.
 This is an enhanced blue screen simulator application for Windows.
 Use Visual Studio to recompile.

 Codename: ModestIndigo

-Version 3.01
+Version 3.02

 \{ \} markus' software // \{ \} markuse tarkvara